 03.1211; 03.4

 LEGAL: KRS 160.1592 REQUIRES A LOCAL BOARD TO GRANT A TWO-YEAR LEAVE OF ABSENCE TO TEACHERS UNDER CONTINUING SERVICE CONTRACTS WHO HAVE BEEN OFFERED EMPLOYMENT IN PUBLIC CHARTER SCHOOLS.
 FINANCIAL IMPLICATIONS: HIRING ADDITIONAL PERSONNEL

-PERSONNEL 03.1235

-- CERTIFIED PERSONNEL -
+PERSONNEL

+03.1235

+-CERTIFIED PERSONNEL-

 Educational/Professional Leave

 EDUCATIONAL/PROFESSIONAL PURPOSE

-Upon written request of a teacher or the Superintendent, the Board may grant to certified personnel who have one (1) year of satisfactory service a leave (without pay) not to exceed two (2) consecutive years for educational or professional purposes.
+Upon written request of a teacher or the Superintendent, the Board may grant leave (without pay) for one (1) year for educational or professional purposes.
+An additional year may be granted by the Board.
 Leave may be granted for full-time attendance at universities or other training or professional activities approved by the Board when those activities are related to the employee's job or to other jobs an employee might hold in the school system.
-Leave will not be granted for part-time educational activities or to persons holding full-time employment during the period of the leave.
+Leave will not be granted for part-time educational activities.

 EMPLOYMENT WITH A CHARTER SCHOOL

 The Board shall grant a two (2) year leave of absence (without pay) to a teacher under a continuing service contract who has been offered employment with a charter school.
 A teacher who submits a timely request for return to a teaching position in the District within the two (2) years of leave, shall be allowed to do so at the appropriate salary for their experience and educational level.
 After two (2) years on leave, the relationship between the teacher and the Board shall be determined by the Board and the Board shall notify the teacher of the decision.

 CONVERSION CHARTER SCHOOL

 A teacher with continuing status shall notify the District of the teacher's intent to work in the converted charter school or to return to employment with the District the next school year by April 15 of each year of the granted leave.

 LIMITATIONS

 No more than two percent (2%) of the certified employees may be on educational/professional leave at one time.
 When requests exceed two percent (2%), those submitting the earliest requests will be given first consideration.

-Only employees who have completed one (1) year of satisfactory service in the District are eligible for educational/professional leave.
+Unless otherwise approved by the Superintendent, only employees who have continuing contract status with the district shall be eligible for educational/professional leave.

 TIME OF APPLICATION

 Written application for educational/professional leave must be made at least sixty (60) days before the leave is to begin.

 NOTIFICATION OF RETURN

-Employees on educational/professional leave, including those on professional leave serving in charter schools, shall notify the Superintendent in writing of their intent to return to the school system on or before the date prescribed in Policy 03.123 or April 15 in the case of employees serving in conversion charter schools.
+Employees on educational/professional leave, including those on professional leave serving in charter schools, shall notify the Superintendent in writing of their intent to return to the school system on or before March 1 or April 15 in the case of employees serving in conversion charter schools.
 Teachers working in charter schools during a second year of leave shall provide written notice by the applicable date to the Superintendent and the Board Chairperson.
-Employees who fail to notify the Superintendent of their return by the date prescribed in Policy 03.123 cannot be guaranteed employment for the following school year.
+Employees who fail to notify the Superintendent of their return by March 1 123 or April 15 in the case of employees serving in conversion charter schools cannot be guaranteed employment for the following school year.

-Formatted: ksba normal, Font: Bold

-Formatted: sideheading

-Formatted: ksba normal

-Formatted: ksba normal

-Formatted: ksba normal

-Formatted: ksba normal

-Formatted: ksba normal, Small caps

-PERSONNEL 03.1235 (CONTINUED)

 Educational/Professional Leave

 PLACEMENT UPON RETURN

-Employees taking an educational/professional leave will be entitled on return to a comparable position for which they are qualified.
+Employees taking educational/professional leave will be entitled on return to a comparable position for which they are qualified.
 Placement in the same position or the same school cannot be guaranteed.

 REFERENCES: